Adjunct Instructor, SociologyCampus:

 Sveta Miller at [email protected] or 641-791-1720Salary Information:

 $956 per Equivalent Credit Hour (ECH)Job Summary:

-Temporary, part-time instructor for Summer and Fall Semesters 2022.Essential Functions:
+Temporary, part-time instructor for Spring semester 2022.Essential Functions:

 Various Sociology courses, days and times to be determined.

 Teaches assigned courses in accordance with course competencies and syllabi.
 Develops and/or utilizes a variety of instructional strategies, techniques and delivery methods designed to meet the individual learning styles of students.
 Fosters a safe and civil learning environment.
 Informs students about course requirements, evaluation procedures, and attendance policies.
 Monitors, evaluates, and documents student attendance, progress and competency attainment.Required Qualifications:

 Master’s degree in Sociology or any Master’s degree with 18 graduate semester credits in Sociology.Desired Qualifications:

 Demonstrated effectiveness working with populations having diverse values, and/or coming from varied cultures and backgrounds.